How to Use IF Statement in Data Validation Formula in Excel (6 Ways)

 Named Range

-Eventually, we are getting the Item Cabbage for the corresponding Category Vegetables.
+Eventually, we will get the Item Cabbage for the corresponding Category Vegetables.

 Named Range